 Traditionally, banks were the go-to destination for companies looking for debt but the universal need to raise capital has led to a plethora of options for companies of all sizes.

-Most of the following outlets for raising capital will cater for both debt and equity raising, with specifics depending on the institution in question.
+Most of the following outlets for raising capital will cater to both debt and equity raising, with specifics depending on the institution in question.

 Banks remain one of the most common sources of capital for companies, particularly when a company has a good track record with the bank.
 Equity raises can also occur with banks but tend to be far less common.